arthurflor23/handwritten-text-recognition/README.md

 - `--discriminator-steps`: Repetition of steps for discriminator training in synthesis workflow.
 - `--generator-steps`: Skipping steps for generator training in synthesis workflow.
+- `--monitor-samples`: Number of sample images saved by the training monitor.

 #### Training